weiyuwang2024/vibecoding/transcripts.md

 #### 2. JIRA Integration - Connect Project Management to Code Building

 I usually use JIRA server to search and check my ticket status from my coding environment, so I don't have to switch between different tools.
-I can also generate tasks and update tasks from the JIRA ticket directly.
-This means when I see a JIRA ticket that needs work, I can quickly turn it into a coding task for my coding agent, and when the work is done, I can update the ticket status right from where I'm coding.
+I can also generate tasks and update tasks from the JIRA tickets directly.
+This means when I see a JIRA ticket that needs work, I can quickly turn it into a coding task for my AI agent, and when the work is done, I can update the ticket status right from where I'm coding.
 This keeps everything connected and saves time.

 #### 3. Context7 - Always Have the Latest Documentation

 Context7 solves a common problem - using old documentation that doesn't work anymore.
-This MCP server always gets the newest documentation from the internet, so your agent always has the most up-to-date information about programming libraries and tools.
+This MCP server always gets the newest documentation from the internet, so your AI agent always has the most up-to-date information about programming libraries and tools.
 It automatically updates when new versions come out.
-This means coding agent will never suggest old ways of coding that don't work with current versions.
+This means your AI agent will never suggest old ways of coding that don't work with current versions.

 #### 4. StageWise - Visual UI Selection and Direct Agent Communication

 StageWise lets you see and select UI elements directly on your website and highlight what you're pointing at.
-Once you select a UI element, you can talk to agent directly about that selected element and ask for changes to its visual effects or styling.
-This makes it really easy to change the looks of the UI elements
+Once you select a UI element, you can talk to your AI agent directly about that selected element and ask for changes to its visual effects or styling.
+This makes it really easy to change the appearance of UI elements.

 ---